 Siberian Huskies are renowned for being good with children.
 For hundreds of years they were kept as working and living companions by the Chukchi people, who worked with them but also lived with them in very close quarters.

-The likelihood is that any bad behaviour to the children they resided with was not tolerated, and therefore the dogs who were allowed to continue on to produce new puppies were only those who were happy to be subjected to children’s unpredictable behaviours.
+The likelihood is that any bad behavior to the children they resided with was not tolerated, and therefore the dogs who were allowed to continue on to produce new puppies were only those who were happy to be subjected to children’s unpredictable behaviors.

 This probably contributes to to the fact that Huskies have no guarding instincts, and are at home in the company of people of any age.

-To their credit they also make it known when they are unhappy, so give clear signals to their families to enable them to desist unwanted behaviour before it gets out of hand.
+To their credit they also make it known when they are unhappy, so give clear signals to their families to enable them to desist unwanted behavior before it gets out of hand.

 The other reason to supervise their activities together is that huskies are very playful and bouncy dogs.
 Small children can be accidentally knocked over and bumped about by their large, fluffy playmates.

 Do Huskies Bark a Lot?

 Huskies are very vocal, although they couldn’t be said to bark a lot.
 They are not a naturally yappy or bark-crazy breed in the manner of terriers for example.
 They are much more like members of the hound family, with a tendency to howl.

 Not only do they look a lot like the wolves of their ancient past, but they sound exactly like them to.
 A haunting and drawn out noise, it is not to everyone’s liking.
 Especially when continued over long periods of time or at unsocial hours of the night.